ideonate/cdsdashboards/docs/chapters/overview.rst

 - Eliminate IT security threats from data science teams hosting web apps and sensitive data in arbitrary insecure cloud locations.
 - Empower data scientists to use their dashboarding framework of choice while unifying your team’s approach to publishing.

-ContainDS Dashboards is an extension for JupyterHub that allows users to instantly publish notebooks and other sourc code files as user-friendly interactive dashboards to share with non-technical colleagues.
+ContainDS Dashboards is an extension for JupyterHub that allows users to instantly publish notebooks and other source code files as user-friendly interactive dashboards to share with non-technical colleagues.

 Any authorised JupyterHub user can view the dashboard.
 This means that you can protect the dashboard through any authentication that works